teejayvisser/po/Docs/research-notes.md

 concerns

-~how to display data after fetched
-~does an in memory db actually persist the data while the app is running ~how do i even run this
+~how to display data after fetched - show in terminal / save to json ~does an in memory db actually persist the data while the app is running - opted not to use in memory with time constraints as well as slow performance
-~do i create a front end
+~do i create a front end - no
-~do i create docker containers with a compose in order to spin everything up together ~how do python scripts interact with js?
+~do i create docker containers with a compose in order to spin everything up together - only in the event a db container is required otherwise may be pointless
-~do i use django / flask in this dev showcase?
+~do i use django / flask in this dev showcase? - no opted to keep is simple ~https://gist.github.com/ruimaranhao/4e18cbe3dad6f68040c32ed6709090a3
-~https://gist.github.com/ruimaranhao/4e18cbe3dad6f68040c32ed6709090a3